AngelD2000/MultiThreading/README.md

 # Multi-Threaded Programming
-In this assignment you will develop a multi-threaded application, written in C, that resolves domain names to IP addresses.
+In this assignment develop a multi-threaded application, written in C, that resolves domain names to IP addresses.
 This is similar to the operation performed each time you access a new website in your web browser.
 The application will utilize two types of worker threads: requesters and resolvers.
 These threads communicate with each other using a shared array, also referred to as the bounded buffer.

 ### Requester Threads
 The application will take an argument for the number of requester threads.
 This pool of threads service a set of text files as input, each of which contains a list of hostnames.
 Each name read should be placed on the shared array.
 If a requester thread tries to write to the array but finds that it is full, it should block until a space opens up in the array.